radhigopi/hello-world/README.md

 # hello-world
-This is a hello world project
+I am trying to create a hello world project to learn working with Github.